jibc/JobBoard/README.md

 Job Board in C# , WinForms.

-JobBoard is a personal project based on an earlier school asignment.
+JobBoard is a personal project based on an earlier school assignment.
 It's a job board done in C# with Winforms (Windows Forms), with a DAL, BO AND UI.

 it's coded in layers: